MilkyBruv/basic-git-cmd-tutorial/README.md

 Finally, type `git push -u -f origin main`, this will push the files to github

-### Fetching
+### Fetching vs. Pulling

-To fetch the files from github, type `git fetch remote origin`, this will update your local directory with all the files from the repository
+To fetch the files from github, type `git fetch remote origin`, this will download any files that are not present to your local directory

 If that does not fetch all the files, try typing `git fetch <link to github repository>`

+`git fetch` will copy across any files that are not present in your local directory from github, but it will NOT update any changes to files

+To pull the files from github, type `git pull`, this will update the files in your local directory

+`git pull` will copy across any files that are not present in your local directory from github, and it WILL update any changes to files

 ### Cloning